destroyedlolo/Marcel/Modules/mod_TaHoma/README.md

 * **state_Disabled** this state is initially disabled
 * **state_DoNotSimulate** this state is ignored when Marcel is running in "Simulate" mode

+> [!TIP]
+> The most efficient way to implement querying is as follows:
+> - Create Probe sections with Sample=-1 to retrieve the initial value at startup.
+> - In the TaHoma definition, use the Expect= parameter to process events corresponding to your target probes.
+>
+> Naturally, the same Topic must be specified for both.

 # Build dependancies

 This module requires `libcurl` and `libjson-c` libraries.